 A first-time customer arrives at a local apiary to pick up a load of bees.
 She and her husband are as thrilled as they can be to undertake what they hope will be a very profitable hobby.
 Her husband and the local beekeeper work on getting the bees into the truck while she speaks to the beekeeper’s assistant.
-One of the first thing she says is, “what beekeeping equipment do I need?”
+One of the first thing she says is, “what equipment is required for beekeeping?”

 This new beekeeper’s question is not at all unusual.
 It is normal for people who know nothing about beekeeping to not know what they don’t know.
 That includes the tools and equipment they should have on hand.
 Know this: there are both essentials and non-essentials when it comes to beekeeping.